Conformal Symmetry in Field Theory and in Quantum Gravity

-However, with the advantages of four-derivative theories we are meeting here also some drawbacks.
-On the classical level there are new solutions compared to solutions in standard two-derivative theory.
+However, with the advantages of four-derivative theories, we are also meeting some drawbacks here.
+On the classical level, there are new solutions compared to solutions in standard two-derivative theory.
 The closer look at them shows that they are typically runaway solutions, hence quite unwanted (but compare with an eternal cosmological inflation, which is actually a runaway solution in $R+R^{2}$ Starobinsky theory).
-On the other side, we remark that in the first four-dimensional renormalizable theory \eqref{eq: stelle}, all Ricci-flat spacetimes are also exact vacuum solutions, similarly like for the situation of vacuum in the E-H theory.
-The presence of higher derivatives signifies also the so called Ostrogradsky instabilities of the theory.
+On the other side, we remark that in the first four-dimensional renormalizable theory Eqn. \eqref{eq: stelle}, all Ricci-flat spacetimes are also exact vacuum solutions, similarly to the situation of vacuum in the E--H theory.
+The presence of higher derivatives signifies also the so-called Ostrogradsky instabilities of the theory.
 This has to do with instabilities of the classical exact solutions of the theory, when written in the Hamiltonian formalism.